ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sure, here are four jokes related to software engineering and cyber security:

-1. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!

-2. Why did the programmer go broke?
-Because he lost his domain in a bet with a hacker!
+1. Why did the developer go broke?
+Because he lost his domain in a bet!

-3. What do you call a hacker who doesn't smell bad?
-A "shower hacker"!
+2. Why was the computer cold?
+It left its Windows open!

+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why did the software engineer go broke?
-Because he lost his root access!
+4. Why did the hacker bring a ladder to the data center?
+Because he wanted to reach new heights in cybercrime!

 [
-Thu Dec 21 01:09:57 UTC 2023
+Fri Dec 22 01:09:31 UTC 2023
  ]